Project Structure

 - tokens.json → design decisions

-- ngcorex.config.ts → engine wiring
+- ngcorex.config.ts → engine wiring and configuration

 - generated CSS → compiled output